Wind-WindKids/winding/samples/sophieandwind/wind.md

 --
-sophie_sitting: page, text, portrait-oriented, !Sophie, !Wind, !sad --
+sophie_sitting: page, text, portrait-oriented, -Sophie, -Wind, -sad --
-Sophie liked to sit on a bench in a big, quiet park in Paris.
-She wore her headphones and looked at pictures on her phone.
-The park was peaceful, but she still felt a little lonely.
+Sophie liked to sit on a bench
+in a big, quiet park in Paris.
+She wore her headphones
+and looked at pictures on her phone.
+The park was peaceful,
+but she still felt a little lonely.

+She felt something missing —
+a dream, a wind that never reached her.

+Her dreams were of dragons and flight.
+But what she had was a bench and a phone.

 @background:
 Flowers at the border, small birds, leaves flying, wind patterns.